 Congratulations!
 You are officially a basement alchemist.
 Pour the liquid into your squeeze bottle.

-Now squeeze a few drops onto your clean glass bed and spread it evenly across the entire bed surface.
+Now squeeze a few drops along the edge of your sponge and spread it evenly across the entire bed surface.
 Paint the fence Danielson.

 Remember, we are not trying to soak the bed and get it sloppy wet.
 A very thin shiny layer is all we want.
 Less is more.
 The bed can be cold or hot, it doesn’t matter.
-I usually apply it to a cold bed and the shiny coat will fade when heated.
+I usually apply it to a cold bed and the glossy coat will become more of a matte finish when heated.
 You are now ready to rock.

-Keep the sponge brush in a zip-lock bag so it doesn't dry out and harden.
+Keep the sponge brush in a zip-lock style sandwich bag so it doesn't dry out and harden.
+It should basically never dry out, but you might want to clean it with WATER ONLY on occasion because it will collect little bits of filament and dust.

 Shelf Life